 The Colorado Encyclopedia specified that Eastern Colorado has a uniform climate practically all year round, with plenty of sunshine and limited snow.
 Despite its semiarid condition, the air remains relatively cool thanks to the low precipitation in the air.

 Grasses, particularly buffalo and grama grass, are abundant in the Eastern Plains of Colorado.
-Many cattle farmers have set up base in this area to allow their cows to graze.
+Many cattle farmers have set up bases in this area to allow their cows to graze.

-The Western slope pertains to the parts of Western Colorado not covered by the mountains.
+The western slope often refers to the parts of Western Colorado not covered by the mountains, but in fact, it’s really all the mountains west of the continental divide.
 Many of the lands in this area are mesas and plateaus, and generally at elevations below 7,000 feet, according to the Denver Channel.

 Flash floods may also occur on the Western slope.
 However, residents don’t experience these as frequently as those living in the other parts of the state due to its lower precipitation levels.
 This region is also less prone to tornadoes compared to the Eastern Plains